seancdavis/sapwood-classic/docs/06-writing_code/05-the_service_object.md

 How it Works
 ----------------

 The service object is a ruby class named after your site.
-So, if your site is called *My Site*" then taproot would have auto-generated the slug `my-site` for it, and your service object would be called `MySiteViewer`.
+So, if your site is called *My Site*" then sapwood would have auto-generated the slug `my-site` for it, and your service object would be called `MySiteViewer`.

 By default it looks like this: